darktable-org/dtdocs/content/module-reference/processing-modules/agx.md

 : By default, the module preserves middle gray.
 Before using _agx_, you should first use the [_exposure_](./exposure.md) module to adjust the mid-tones to your liking.

 usage guidelines
-: to help you navigate the module, some practical advice is provided after a description of the controls.
+: To help you navigate the module, some practical advice is provided after a description of the controls.

 # module controls

-The module's controls are divided into three categories:
+The module's controls are divided into four categories, presented in order of importance to the AgX process:
-- tone mapping controls
+- Color-related controls (the primaries)
-- color-related controls
+- Tone mapping controls (input range and the curve)
-- post tone-mapping adjustments ('look')
+- Post tone-mapping adjustments ('look')

 Due to the high number of controls, related controls are often grouped together in collapsible sections, and the controls are distributed between either two or three tabs.